Netherlands All-Time 23 member team

 -- Ben Wijnstekers made honorable mention.

 -- In 2010, Wesley Sneijder was playing liked a Ballon d'or winner in the Champions League and the World Cup Finals.
+He would have a better career if he was more consistent in his performance.

 -- Patrick Kluivert's career faded quickly after he joined Barcelona.
 He was not seriously considered to be the 23 member team.
 The careers of Roy Makaay, Jimmy Floyd Hasselbaink and Pierre van Hooijdonk were limited by playing in the same generation of Kluivert and Van Nistelrooy.
 Klaas-Jan Huntelaar picked up over 70 caps, but he was not rated as good as some of the names mentioned.